St Michael’s School celebrates its half-century

 shape of a giant ‘50’.

-On the second, the three surviving former headmasters were among more than 300 ex-pupils and staff members who attended to reminisce.
+On the second, the three surviving former headmasters were amongst more than 300 ex-pupils and staff members who attended to reminisce.

 They were entertained by the wonderfully successful St Michael’s Orchestra and Jazz Band under the direction of Ed Johnston, the school's music teacher.